EFCC arraigns Sen. Nwaoboshi over alleged N805m fraud charge — Nigeria Today

 Suiming Electrical was said to have on May 14, 2014, aided Nwaoboshi and Golden Touch to commit money laundering.

-The post EFCC arraigns Sen. Nwaoboshi over alleged N805m fraud charge appeared first on Vanguard News.
+The post EFCC arraigns Sen. Nwaoboshi over alleged N805m fraud charge appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share